isabella232/mdbci/README.md

 * automatic creation of virtual machines according to the configuration template,
 * automatic and reliable deploy of MariaDB, Galera, MaxScale and other packages to the created virtual machines,
-* creation and management of virtual machine state snapshots,
+* creation and management of virtual machine state snapshots (for livbirt VMs only),
 * reliable destruction of created virtual machines.

+VirtualMachines created by the MDBCI are not intended for long live and are expected to be destroyed.

 ## Requirements

+MDBCI is provided as an AppImage package that can be installed on most recent platforms.
+The core dependencies for the application are quite small:

 * glibc >= 2.14
 * fuse
 * fuse-libs - additional fuse libraries for CentOS
 * libfuse2 - additional fuse libraries for Ubuntu and Debian

-FUSE should be installed on all linux distributions as it's required to execute AppImage file.
+FUSE should be installed on all Linux distributions as it's required to execute AppImage file.

 ```
 sudo apt-get install -y libfuse2 fuse